 - Savigny-les-Beaune Premier Cru "Clos des Guettes"

 Domaine Bernard Dubois et Fils Aloxe-Corton Burgundy France 1999

 A really pleasant surprise as this wine showed beautifully, boasting clean, crisp, fresh, mineral, enticing dark, and red cherry, flowers and earthy aromas and flavors enhanced by great acidity and expanding gracefully in the harmonious, structured, textured, balanced, and focused, layered palate, offering both complexity and depth, as well as purity and terroir reminiscent notes.
 Highly recommended.
 Especially at this price, this is a steal!

 @domaine_dubois_chorey @ledomduvin #wine #vin #vino #wein #tastingnotes #ledomduvin #lesphotosadom #domainebernardduboisetfils

-All right reserved ©LeDomduVin 2021 on all the contents above including, but limited to, posts, texts, writings, quotes, tasting notes, wine descriptions, cocktail recipes, pictures, photos, drawings, illustrations, visuals, graph, and even music (when and where applicable).
+Unless stated otherwise, all right reserved ©LeDomduVin 2021 on all the contents above including, but not limited to, photos, pictures, maps, memes, posts, texts, writings, quotes, notes, tasting notes, descriptions, wine descriptions, definitions, recipes, drawings, illustrations, visuals, graphs, tables, and even music and video (when and where applicable).